OrchidProtocol/blog.orchid.com/README.md

 ## API credentials

-Create a file in the root directory named `.ghost.json`, this will store the credentials to fetch the sites content.
+Create a file in the root directory named `.ghost.json`, this will store the credentials to fetch the site's content.
 The structure of the file should be as follows.

 ```json
 {
     "development": {